MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/configure-properties-context.md

 ---
 # required metadata

-title: Configure module properties to display based on context
+title: Configure module properties to be shown based on context
-description: This topic describes how to configure module properties to be shown or hidden based on the contextual values of other configuration properties.
+description: This topic describes how to configure module properties so that they are shown or hidden based on the contextual values of other configuration properties.
 author: samjarawan
 manager: annbe
-ms.date: 01/28/2021
+ms.date: 01/28/2020
 ms.topic: article
 ms.prod:
 ms.service: dynamics-365-commerce